 You can share any map you find on the website by sending an email with a link, posting it to your Facebook or Twitter account, embedding it in a website or blog, or creating an app that includes the map.
-Open the map in the map viewer, click the Share button, and choose an option for sharing it.
+Open the map in Map Viewer Classic, click the Share button, and choose an option for sharing it.

 - Copy the short URL and paste it into an email, blog, or website.